pnnl/tesp/examples/ieee8500/README.md

 thermostat and smart inverter simulations, as presented by PNNL at IEEE ISGT 2018.
 See the report on NIST TE Challenge 2 for more details.
-To run these simulations, you will need to install TESP, which includes FNCS and the *tesp_support* Python package.These simulations require a recent build of GridLAB-D from the feature/1048 branch (newer than the version posted for the base case), which is included with TESP.
-Please consult the TESP documentation for more information about customizations, including batch files to run on Windows.
+To run these simulations, you will need to install TESP, which includes FNCS and the *tesp_support* Python package.
+These simulations require a recent build of GridLAB-D from the feature/1173 branch (newer than the version posted for the base case), which is included with TESP.
+Also, newer versions of TESP run on Linux only.
+For Windows or Mac OS X, you will have to run TESP in a virtual machine or Docker container.

 *inv30.glm* is a small 30-house test case with smart inverters, and *inv8500.glm* is the larger feeder model with smart inverters.